 - Business security

-When you avail invoice finance, the lender takes charge of all the unpaid bills and is responsible for collecting payments from the customers.
+When you avail of invoice finance, the lender takes charge of all the unpaid bills and is responsible for collecting payments from the customers.
 This eases your payment collection concerns and minimizes the chances of default or late payments.
-Moreover, the factoring company will also conduct a thorough credit check on your clients to ensure that they are reliable and trustworthy.
+Moreover, the factoring company will also conduct a thorough credit check on your clients using the SIBIL score to ensure that they are reliable and trustworthy.

 - Secured business loans